beoliver/wiretap/README.md

    `install!`.
 If called without any arguments then all vars in namespaces available via `clojure.core/all-ns` will be checked.

-> A var is considered applicable if a valid value is present under the metadata key `:wiretap.wiretap/wiretapped` and its metadata does not contain the key `:wiretap.wiretap/exclude`.
+> A var is considered applicable if has been wiretapped and its metadata does not contain the key `:wiretap.wiretap/exclude`.

    Returns a coll of all modified vars.